NovaBay Pharmaceuticals (NYSEAMERICAN:NBY) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Free Report) in a research note released on Sunday morning.
+StockNews.com initiated coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Free Report) in a report issued on Tuesday morning.
 The firm issued a hold rating on the biopharmaceutical company’s stock.

-NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Free Report) last posted its quarterly earnings results on Thursday, March 30th.
+NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Free Report) last released its quarterly earnings data on Thursday, March 30th.
 The biopharmaceutical company reported ($4.33) earnings per share for the quarter.
+The company had revenue of $3.64 million during the quarter.
 NovaBay Pharmaceuticals had a negative net margin of 21.09% and a negative return on equity of 18.62%.
-The company had revenue of $3.64 million during the quarter.

 About NovaBay Pharmaceuticals